 Tungsten Fabric vRouter: This is the forwarding plane that runs in each compute node performing packet forwarding and enforcing network and security policies.

-The communication between the controller and vRouters is via XMPP, which is a widely used messaging protocol.
+The communication between the controller and vRouters is via XMPP, a widely used messaging protocol.

 A high level Tungsten Fabric architecture is shown in Figure 1.15